autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 ### Consequences for stake redemption

-Bonding stake to a validator enters the staker in to a risk mutualization model shared with the validator, i.e. if the validator is penalized then the stake delegator may lose stake as consequence.
-This risk is realized when unbonding.
+Bonding stake to a validator enters the staker in to a risk mutualization model shared with the validator, i.e. if the validator is penalised then the stake delegator may lose stake as consequence.
+This risk is realised when unbonding.
 Note, though, that Autonity's [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas) model mitigates the risk to [delegated](/glossary/#delegated) stake.

 As described in [Liquid Newton](/concepts/staking/#liquid-newton), a conversion rate between Liquid Newton and Newton is maintained by the protocol's tokenomics to ensure that a validator's Liquid Newton tokens remain 1:1 fungible.
 As consequence, a staker can redeem staked Newton in full _unless_ there has been a slashing event.
 In this circumstance, the stake redemption will be affected.